 His teaching and research focus on the on the conservation of historic buildings and sites, the history of traditional building technology and vernacular construction, traditional trades, the conservation of historic building materials, particularly masonry mortars, concrete, and cementitious materials, and issues related to preservation policy and sustainable development.

 Héctor has worked in several architectural conservation and restoration projects at Quinn Evans, the National Center for Preservation Technology and Training (NCPTT), and the Historic American Building Survey at the U.S. Department of the Interior, and the Office of the Architect of the Capitol as a Córdova-Fernós Fellow in Washington D.C.
 He also served as Editorial Assistant for Change Over Time, the international journal on conservation and the built environment published by the University of Pennsylvania Press.

-Héctor has served on the boards of several professional, academic and non-profit organisations, including the Emerging Conservation Professionals Network (ECPN) Board of the American Institute for Conservation (AIC).
-He is a member of the American Institute for Conservation, the American Institute of Architects, the Association for Preservation Technology International (APTI), the International Institute for Conservation (IIC), US/ICOMOS and the U.S. National Trust for Historic Preservation.
+Héctor has served on the boards of several professional, academic and non-profit organisations, including the Emerging Conservation Professionals Network (ECPN) Board and the Architecture Specialty Group (ASG), both of the American Institute for Conservation (AIC).
+He is a member of the American Institute for Conservation, the International Institute for Conservation (IIC), the American Institute of Architects, the Association for Preservation Technology International (APTI), US/ICOMOS and the U.S. National Trust for Historic Preservation.